top of page

 Jill Chuckas, MSW

 Ms. Chuckas has more than 25 years’ experience advocating for children.
 In her various positions, she has been intricately involved in the special education process - leading PPT meetings, implementing and writing IEPs, coordinating services for children and families, facilitating conflict management, and supporting teachers and families to provide corrective, social emotional learning environments for children.
 It has always been important to Jill to be meticulous, detailed and organized in her process to review, discuss and support her families in every role that she holds.
 She is seen as a collaborative and dedicated member of the team and works hard to have a strong, positive outcome for each child.
-I

 Jill graduated from Syracuse University with a Bachelors in Science in Psychology and Children and Families Studies in May of 1991 and from New York University with a Masters in Social Work in May of 1995.
 Throughout her many years working with children and families, she has held positions in public social service agencies, 10 years as a school social worker, an educational surrogate parent for the State Department of Education supporting children in DCF care and as a special education advocate.
 On a broader advocacy platform, Jill has experience advocating for small business owners at the federal level as a founding member of a non-profit alliance of small business owners, lobbying on Capitol Hill in Washington DC, working with a regulatory agency, testifying before the U.S. Senate and collaborating on a legislative amendment.

 She is a proud parent to 3 children - Alexander, Nicholas and Hannah.
 All wonderful and promising in their own ways.
 She is the daughter of 2 teachers - her father taught 5th and 6th grade for 38 years, and her mother was a special education teacher for over 20 years.
 And, both of her grandmothers were teachers - one a kindergarten teacher, and one who taught everything from the little red school house to adults with developmental disabilities.
 To say that advocacy for children and families is in her blood is an understatement.
+Jill is a member of Special Education Equity for Kids (SEEK), the Council of Parent Attorneys and Advocates (COPAA) and regularly collaborates with the Special Education Legal Fund and other non-profits in CT.

 Home: About Me